SnoopyDev901/MAGI/README.md

 # MAGI

 MAGI system is a cluster of three AI supercomputers that manage and support all task performed by the NERV organization from their Tokyo-3 headquarter.
+This version is adapted to work on GPT 3.5 Turbo.
+Credit for original to Tomasz Rewak.

 Originally designed by Dr. Naoko Akagi, each of the three AI agents reflects a separate part of her complex personality:
 - MELCHIOR • 1 - her as a scientist,